 - Sixteen U.S. places share the name of Ireland’s capital, Dublin.
 With 44,541 residents, Dublin, California, is the largest of the nice, followed by Dublin, Ohio, with 39,310.

 - Other towns with the luck of the Irish include Emerald Isle, North Carolina and Irishtown, Illinois.

 Facts about Irish Americans

-- There are 34.7 million U.S. residents with Irish ancestry.
-This number is more than seven times the population of Ireland itself.
+- There are 32.3 million U.S. residents with Irish ancestry, according to a 2016 census.
+This number is about seven times the population of Ireland itself.

 - Irish is the nation’s second most frequently reported ancestry, ranking behind German.